Biden admin criticised for not releasing surplus COVID-19 vaccines to India | Health

 Biden admin criticised for not releasing surplus COVID-19 vaccines to India

-To curb the spread of this virus internationally and to protect public health and our international economy, the US needs to get these vaccines out the door now, he said.
+To curb the spread of this virus internationally and to protect public health and the international economy, the US needs to get these vaccines out the door now, he said.

-"I respectfully but strongly call on the Biden administration to release millions of AstraZeneca vaccine doses to countries hardest hit by the spread of COVID-19, including India, Argentina, and potentially others," Krishnamoorthi said.
+''I respectfully but strongly call on the Biden administration to release millions of AstraZeneca vaccine doses to countries hardest hit by the spread of COVID-19, including India, Argentina, and potentially others, he added.

-The Biden administration must clear the path of sending our excess supply of vaccines to India and other countries in crisis, he said.

-"Only the United States has the capacity, resources and technical know-how to bend the curve of India's catastrophic second wave of disease,'' he said.

-''The faster we assist our ally, the more lives will be saved.
-One democracy coming to the aid of another in this time of crisis is exactly what the world needs now.
-It will be good for India.
-It will be good for the United States.
-And it will make the world a safer place," Jha wrote.
+Indian-American Congressman from California Ro Khanna said that the leadership of the influential Congressional India Caucus will discuss with the government officials and the Indian envoy in the US to send urgent health supplies to help India fight its battle against coronavirus.

+''The US-India caucus leadership will be discussing with government officials & Indian Ambassador on a bipartisan basis to send AZ vaccines we will never use, PPE, oxygen and other immediate aid.
+Time is of the essence to mobilize,” Khanna said on Sunday.

+''Now, we must help India.
+Why are we not helping our democratic ally and friend?
+Many of us who love India are asking...,'' she added.

 Gita Gopinath, chief economist of the International Monetary Fund, said that she is deeply disturbed by the exploding health crisis in India.

-"The situation in India is desperate," said Dr Audrey Truschke, Associate Professor of South Asian history at Rutgers University. ''The US should release excess supplies to help meet this humanitarian crisis....We should help ease human suffering," she said.
+''The situation in India is desperate,” said Dr Audrey Truschke, Associate Professor of South Asian history at Rutgers University. ''The US should release excess supplies to help meet this humanitarian crisis....We should help ease human suffering,” she said.

-"Biden ran his whole campaign on 'restoring the soul of our nation' and now he can either actively help the crisis in India or stick with Big Pharma.
-You might think all that soul talk would weigh on him," tweeted Ryan Grim, DC bureau chief at The Intercept.
-"Pretty sure there was an 'America First' candidate on the ballot and he did not win," he said.
+Eric Feigl-Ding, an epidemiologist and health economist, from the Federation of American Scientists, said, ''India needs to vaccinate 10 million per day to flatten the curve (India not even close).
+I’m now worried India will vastly exceed one mil deaths by August.''
+Ajay Jain Bhutoria, the Democratic Party leader who was part of the Biden campaign, urged the president to consider allocating any excess vaccines and vaccine-making raw material to help other countries in the world as most of the other countries are significantly behind.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)